marcelofern/marcelofern.github.io/notes/databases/postgres/extensions/pg_repack.md

 DROP EXTENSION pg_repack CASCADE; CREATE EXTENSION pg_repack;
 ```

-Also, if I wanted to pause the program I dropped some `sleep()` calls, this was
+Also, to pause the program I dropped some `sleep()` calls, this was helpful
-helpful when I wanted to throw some more data in the table_to_repack while the
+when I wanted to throw some more data in the table_to_repack while the repack
-repack apply process was running.
+apply process was running.

 ```sql
 INSERT INTO table_for_repack (name, value) VALUES ('my_name000', 42);